-The short answer: Kirkland Signature Nature’s Domain Puppy edges ahead — B (79/100) against Taste of the Wild High Prairie Puppy’s B (78/100).
-Both are produced at Diamond Pet Foods’ manufacturing facilities, so the underlying quality control is the same.
-The difference is ingredient architecture and price: Kirkland leads with chicken plus chicken meal; TOTW leads with water buffalo and lamb meal for novel-protein variety.
-Kirkland is roughly half the price.
+The short answer: Kirkland Signature Nature’s Domain Puppy wins B/79 to Taste of the Wild High Prairie Puppy’s B/78 — a 1-point gap under the KibbleIQ Dry Kibble Rubric.
+Both are produced at Diamond Pet Foods’ manufacturing facilities, so the underlying quality-control infrastructure is the same, and both are AAFCO-substantiated for growth and reproduction (including large-size growth) per the AAFCO 2024 Dog Food Nutrient Profiles.
+The 1-point gap traces to ingredient architecture and price: Kirkland leads with chicken plus chicken meal (two animal-protein positions in the top two slots); TOTW leads with water buffalo and lamb meal for novel-protein variety.
+Kirkland costs roughly half as much per pound but requires a Costco membership.

 The scores

-Kirkland Signature Nature’s Domain Puppy Chicken & Pea: B (79/100) — Good.
+Kirkland Signature Nature’s Domain Puppy Chicken & Pea: B/79 — Good.
 Chicken and chicken meal lead, grain-free with legumes, chicken fat preserved with mixed tocopherols, probiotics, salmon oil for DHA.
 Diamond-manufactured, Costco-exclusive.
+AAFCO-substantiated for growth and reproduction including large-size growth (≥70 lb adult weight) per the AAFCO 2024 Dog Food Nutrient Profiles — relevant for large-breed puppy buyers per Hazewinkel 1985 (J Small Anim Pract) on calcium-balance constraints during canine skeletal development.

-Taste of the Wild High Prairie Puppy Grain-Free with Roasted Bison & Venison: B (78/100) — Good.
+Taste of the Wild High Prairie Puppy Grain-Free with Roasted Bison & Venison: B/78 — Good.
 Water buffalo first, lamb meal second, with roasted bison and roasted venison further down for novel-protein variety.
 Same Diamond probiotic blend.
+Also AAFCO-substantiated for growth and reproduction per the AAFCO 2024 Dog Food Nutrient Profiles.

 How the ingredients compare